aniladapa-dev/Employee-Management-System/README.md

 - **Username:** admin
 - **Password:** admin123

-> ⚠️ Note: This is a demo account with limited permissions, created for evaluation purposes.
+> ⚠️ Note: This is a demo account created for evaluation purposes.

 ---